Bachelor’s Degrees in American Sign Language & Deaf Studies

 The undergraduate programs in American Sign Language and Deaf Studies give students the opportunity to learn about intersectionality in Deaf culture, social justice, allyship, and issues in Deaf education while also helping advance students’ ASL proficiency beyond ASL 4.

 KU’s School of Professional Studies also offers the following graduate and undergraduate certificates, helping professionals of varying backgrounds, as well as students in a variety of academic programs, specialize their knowledge:

-- Undergraduate or Graduate Certificate in Deaf Studies and Social Justice (online or in-person courses)
+- Undergraduate or Graduate Certificate in Deaf Studies and Social Justice (online courses)

 - Undergraduate or Graduate Certificate in Advanced American Sign Language

 - Undergraduate or Graduate Certificate in ASL/English Interpretation (prepares students to sit for ASL/English interpreter certification examination)